Abandoned & Little-Known Airfields:

 No runways were built - their planes took off & landed from an open field.

-Their first aircraft was introduced in mid 1928 as the "Bluebird Sport"
+The first Hess-Argo aircraft was introduced in mid 1928 as the "Bluebird Sport" & later officially designated as the Hess Argo.

-It was a two-place, open cockpit biplane.
+It was a 2-place, open cockpit biplane.

+But the company was in operation only about a year.
 At the peak about 50 or 60 men were employed, and 28 biplanes were produced.

 Adrian Hess was killed in piloting an Argo in a test flight.